Miltonly/Streets/Centennial Forest Drive

 Which schools serve Centennial Forest Drive?

-Public elementary draws to E.W.
-Foster PS and Catholic to Our Lady of Fatima or Guardian Angels, all within a five-minute drive.
-Secondary catchment is Milton District HS for public and Bishop P.F.
-Reding for Catholic.
+Public elementary students attend E.W.
+Foster Public School or W.I.
+Dick Middle School, both walkable.
+Catholic elementary options include Our Lady of Fatima and Guardian Angels, each a five-minute drive.
+Secondary catchment is Milton District High School or Bishop P.F.
+Reding Catholic Secondary School.

 How far is Centennial Forest Drive from Toronto?